mapninja/Earthsys144/week00/10_TURN_IN_logging_in_to_google_earth_engine.md

 5. Test the link by opening it in an **incognito window** to make sure it's accessible
 6. Include this link in your homework submission

+For this Week 00 submission, make sure the shared script includes:

+- Your name in a comment
+- A brief note that you opened and ran a sample from the Earth Engine Data Catalog
+- Inline comments marking any changes you made to the original sample

 ### Best Practices for Sharing

 - Always test your shared links before submitting
 - Use view-only access for homework submissions
 - Include a brief description in your script comments explaining what it does
+- Keep your comments simple and direct so a grader can quickly see your name and any edits
 - Make sure your project name is descriptive so instructors know it's your work

 ---